 Get What You Paid For

 If the dealership did not make the repairs that they promised to, the car may not be worth as much as you paid for it.
 It makes sense that a car without a working radiator would be worth less than one with a working radiator, right?
-Our Auto Fraud Attorneys in Los Angeles can help you get the satisfaction that you deserved in the first place – at no cost to you.
+Our Auto Fraud Attorneys in Los Angeles can help you get the satisfaction that you deserved in the first place – at very little upfront cost to you.

 Our lawyers sue car dealerships on behalf of clients that are victims of Auto Fraud so that you can get what you paid for.
 If the dealer didn’t follow through on their promises the first time around, they probably won’t be a pleasure to work with in the future either – so we help our clients return the car in exchange for all of the money they put in.
 This way, they can go to another dealership and purchase a car that is properly represented.